Nikita1917s/KeyUA-Pipeline-Prototype/README.md

 ## To Deploy the application enter to the console next commands:
 1) `cd node_modules/aws-cdk-templates` deploy this stack to your default AWS account/region
-2) `tsc && npm test` deploy this stack to your default AWS account/region
+2) `tsc && npm test`                   build project and run Unit tests
 3) `cdk bootstrap`                     deployment of an AWS CloudFormation template to a specific AWS environment
 4) `cdk deploy`                        deploy this stack to your default AWS account/region